-Know your fescues: Fescue grass grows best in well-drained soils at air temperatures between 60 and 75 degrees Fahrenheit, and comes in a number of different cultivars:
+Know your fescues: Fescue grass grows best in well-drained soils at air temperatures between 60 and 75 degrees Fahrenheit, and comes in a number of different species:

-- Fine fescue is an umbrella term for other strains, like chewings, hard and red fescues.
-They get the name from their narrower leaf blades.
+- Fine fescue is an umbrella term for other strains, like chewings, hard, and red fescues.
+They get their name from their narrower leaf blades.
 Fine fescues do well in the shade and drought, but not warm temperatures.